GreatCowBASIC/Help/output/md/concatenation.md

 ### Warning

-Using concatenation with commands like HSerPrint, Print the compiler will create a system string variable.
-Examples of two strings constants ( HSerPrint "123"+"456" may yield incorrect results.
-See the use of SYSDEFAULTCONCATSTRING below  Without using SYSDEFAULTCONCATSTRING there is a risk that the compiler does not allocate sufficient RAM to hold the concatenated string.
-The resulting string may be corrupted as the size of the system string variable if not set using SYSDEFAULTCONCATSTRING within the source program.
+Using concatenation as a parameter with commands like HSerPrint or Print the compiler will create a system string variable.
+An examples of concatenating two strings constants like HSerPrint ("123"+"456") may yield incorrect results.
+Use the constant SYSDEFAULTCONCATSTRING to resolve.
+Without using SYSDEFAULTCONCATSTRING there is a risk that the compiler does not allocate sufficient RAM to hold the concatenated string.
+The resulting string may be corrupted as the size of the system string variable is not sufficient.
+Use SYSDEFAULTCONCATSTRING within the source program to resolve.

 </div>

 <span class="strong">**Set a specific size of compiler created system
 string variable**</span>

-Use the following to set the size of compiler created system string variable.
+Use the following to set the size of the system string variable used during concatenation.

 The compiler will create system string variables when you concatenate on a commands line like `HSerPrint`, `Print` and many others commands.